Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 Estimate (0.4) has relevant applications in spectral geometry and mathematical physics, from comparison theorems for functional determinants to the theory of isospectral surfaces.
 [Br], [BCY], [CY], [CQ], [O], [OPS].

-For the past 15-20 years there has been a growing interest in finding the analogues of the above results in the context of CR geometry.
+Over the past couple of decades there has been a growing interest in finding the analogues of the above results in the context of CR geometry.
 The biggest motivations are certainly the isoperimetric inequality, the isospectral problem, extremals for spectral invariants such as the functional determinant, and several other eigenvalue comparison theorems.

 In the CR setting, the first and only known sharp Sobolev embedding estimate of type (0.1) with conformal invariance properties is due to Jerison and Lee [JL1],[JL2], and it holds on the Heisenberg group $\Hn$ and on the CR sphere $S^{2n+1}$ in the case $d=2$, for the CR invariant Laplacian (which is the standard sublaplacian in the case of $\Hn$).
-The corresponding version for operators of order $0<d<Q=2n+2,\,d\neq 2$, is only conjectured, and involves the intertwining operators $\A_d$ for the complementary series representations of $SU(n+1,1)$.
+The corresponding version for operators of order $0<d<Q=2n+2,\,d\neq 2$, is only conjectured $\!\!\!{}^\dagger$\vfootnote\dag{ \hglue-.5em See the ``Addendum" at the end of this section, about a recent breakthrough made by Frank and Lieb [FL] in this regard.}, and involves the intertwining operators $\A_d$ for the complementary series representations of $SU(n+1,1)$.
 The explicit form of such operators has been known for quite some time, for example by work of Johnson and Wallach [JW], and also Branson, \'Olafsson and \O rsted [BO\O], and can be described as follows.
 Let $\H_{jk}$ be the space of harmonic polynomials of bidegree $(j,k)$ on $\Sn,$ for $j,k=0,1,...$; such spaces make up for the standard decomposition of $L^2$ into $U(n+1)$-invariant and irreducible subspaces.
 The intertwining operators of order $d<Q$ are characterized (up to a constant) by their action on $Y_{jk}\in\H_{jk}:$

 when $d=2$ this gives the CR invariant sublaplacian.
 As it turns out these operators have a simple fundamental solution of type $c_d|1-\zbe|^{d-Q\over2}$, where $\z,\eta\in \Sn$, for a suitable constant $c_d$.
 The conformally invariant sharp Sobolev inequality that is conjectured to be true is